 Maradona returned to Naples a World cup winner.
 He was the best player in the world, the adulation was intense.
 One voice retorts “with Diego I’d go to the end of the world, with Maradona I wouldn’t take a step”.
 From this point, Maradona is a hero and heroes are always right.
 His life in Naples reaches boiling point.

 A young woman is interviewed post labour from a hospital bed, holding a baby named Diego Jr in her arms, claiming Maradona to be the father, he denies everything hoping to keep his current girlfriend happy.
 In 2016, Maradona would finally acknowledge the boy as his own.
-There are thought to be many more unidentified children to his name, although the documentary fails to acknowledge this.
+There are thought to be many more unidentified children to his name, although the documentary fails to recognise this.

 Maradona’s talent is juxtaposed by his troubles off the pitch, Kapadia’s film focuses on the euphoria of his success with Napoli, culminating with the first league title in the club’s history, an achievement that Maradona himself proclaimed to be the best of his career.
 His links with the Camorra (the Neopolitan Mafia) are dealt with a ‘Scorsese’ charm rather than frightening realism.
 The latter stages of Kapadia’s film channel the decline of Maradona, as his cocaine addiction begins to take hold.
 He leaves Naples with his reputation in tatters, following years of unrelenting partying and breathtaking football.

-At its worst, this film is a feature-length youtube compilation video, featuring some of Maradona’s finest goals minus the unbearable dubstep favoured by today’s teenage influencers.
-Incendently, the inclusion of Mozart’s Requiem in D Minor in the film’s trailer was one of the reasons I was so desperate to see this film.
+At its worst, this film is a feature-length youtube compilation video, featuring some of Maradona’s most admirable goals minus the unbearable dubstep favoured by today’s teenage influencers.
+Incidentally, the inclusion of Mozart’s Requiem in D Minor in the film’s trailer was one of the reasons I was so desperate to see this film.
 What this film is not, is a warts and all documentary of a much-loathed man.
-The audience is unlikely to walk away from this film with a better understanding of Maradona the person.
+The audience is unlikely to walk away from this film with a better understanding of Maradona, the person.
 Moreover, the film is a tribute befitting of the greatest footballer of his generation.
-What Kapadia has done is exhibit football as a true art form.
+What Kapadia has done is exhibit football as a pure art form.
 The goals were not cheered in the cinema, they were admired, by an audience with presumably little or no personal link to Maradona, Napoli or Argentina.
 For that alone, this film demands to be seen on the big screen.